innovationOUtside/nb_quality_profile/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/innovationOUtside/nb_quality_profile/master?filepath=demo.ipynb)

-At the moment, only a single tool is provided: a visualisation of notebook structure (relative length, structure in terms of markdown vs code cell).
+At the moment, only a couple of simple tools are provided: a utility to list package imports into one or more notebooks; and a visualisation of notebook structure (relative length, structure in terms of markdown vs code cell).
 Visualisations are of the form:

 ![](.images/simple_nb_viz.png)